syncfusion-content/asp.netmvc-docs/aspnetmvc/OlapGauge/Getting-Started.md

-As shown in an above architecture, control rendering takes place at client-side and all other analytical operations on each action takes place at server-side.
+As shown in the above architecture, control rendering takes place at client-side and all other analytical operations on each action takes place at server-side.

 ## Service for OLAP Controls